Holtorf Medical Group

-Disruption of this small butterfly-shaped gland can lead to widespread dysfunction and significantly impede an individual’s libido.
+Disruption of the thyroid, a small butterfly-shaped gland, can lead to widespread dysfunction and significantly impede an individual’s libido.
 Understanding the powerful influence of the thyroid and effectively testing for and treating thyroid dysfunction may be able to restore the libido.

 When the body is functioning properly, the libido triggers positive physical and emotional sensations that provide a greater sense of well-being.
 Conversely, if the body is not working correctly, libido and sex drive may be weak or nonexistent.
 Such situations may indicate an underlying problem such as thyroid dysfunction or thyroid disease.

 The thyroid is a highly influential gland located in the neck.
 When working properly, the thyroid regulates numerous bodily functions through the production of hormones.
 Some of the most important thyroid-related hormones are thyroid-stimulating hormone (TSH), T4, T3, and Reverse T3.
 Maintaining the proper balance of these and other thyroid hormones is essential to maintaining health factors such as metabolism, mood, energy level, weight regulation, neurological function, and of course, libido.

 Hypothyroidism is a common thyroid condition that slows thyroid function thereby reducing the prevalence of important hormones.
 As thyroid activity declines the entire body begins to slow down.
 Additionally, poor thyroid function, especially if it remains undiagnosed and untreated, may contribute to the development of serious health conditions including insulin resistance and diabetes, depression, chronic fatigue syndrome, fibromyalgia, autoimmune disease, and sexual dysfunction.